Skip to content

 Members of Congress make decisions largely because of the impact legislation will have on their constituents.
 Each year, we see the value of brain tumor advocates meeting directly with their members of Congress to highlight how these important issues affect members in their district or state.

-Advocates can inspire policymakers to take action on an important policy or issue affecting the brain tumor community.
+Advocates regularly inspire policymakers to take action on an important policy or issue affecting the brain tumor community.
+The positive relationships established with congressional offices during Head to the Hill can have long-lasting effects.

 Head to the Hill started in 2011 with 31 advocates going to Capitol Hill to share their stories with members of Congress.
 It has grown into NBTS’s marquee advocacy event, with hundreds of advocates coming together each year to make their voices heard and motivate policymakers to take action for the brain tumor community.
 Every spring, we welcome volunteers who join us for the first time or return each year to connect with other members of the brain tumor community in person and urge government officials to pass policies that support our vision of conquering and curing brain tumors — once and for all.

 Yes.
-To participate in meetings with Congress on Capitol Hill, all volunteers must also attend the in-person training the day prior at the Washington Marriott at Metro Center in Washington, D.C. .
+To participate in meetings with Congress on Capitol Hill, all volunteers must also attend the in-person training the day prior in Washington, D.C.
 On Tuesday, each participant must be on-site on Capitol Hill and available to meet at any time between 9 a.m. and 5:30 p.m., so please take this into account when making travel plans.
 If traveling by plane, please allow adequate time to travel from Capitol Hill to the airport.
-This will likely require a flight after 7 p.m. on Tuesday, or you may choose to depart on Wednesday.
+This will require a flight after 7 p.m. on Tuesday, or you may choose to depart on Wednesday.

-NBTS works to ensure that Head to the Hill — a solely in-person event — is accessible to members of the brain tumor community and that we responsibly use the funds raised by individuals like you in a way that most benefits patients with brain tumors and their families.
+NBTS works to ensure that Head to the Hill is accessible to members of the brain tumor community and that we responsibly use the funds raised by individuals like you in a way that most benefits patients with brain tumors and their families.
 This $25 registration fee helps bear some of the expenses of meeting facilities, scheduling, and logistics, as well as supporting scholarships for advocates who otherwise could not travel to Head to the Hill.

-• Please note that for any cancellations or no-shows after April 265, the $25 fee is non-refundable.
-If this registration fee would prohibit you from joining us in Washington, D.C., please contact us at advocacy@braintumor.org.
+• Please note that for any cancellations or no-shows after April 22, the $25 fee is non-refundable.
+If this registration fee would prohibit you from joining us in Washington, D.C., please contact us at advocacy@braintumor.org to request a waiver.

 Yes!
 If you register for either of these two events, you’ll receive a 50% discount to register for the other.
 Questions?
 Email advocacy@braintumor.org.